TheFifthRider/fate-slash-fate/docs/advancement.md

 The following system assumes ~2 hour sessions.
 If your sessions are shorter or longer, you may want to increase or decrease the number of sessions before leveling up.

-Every **five sessions**, level up!
+Every **ten sessions**, level up!

-* If it's a number that ends in 5, increase a combat style by +1
+* If it's an odd multiple of ten (10, 30, 50, 70, 90), increase the rating of up to two combat styles by a total of two steps
-* If it's a number that ends in 0, increase two skills by +1 or one skill by +2
+* If it's an even multiple of ten (20, 40, 60, 80, 100), increase the rating of up to three skills by a total of three steps

 Every **landmark** (enemy servant in a Grail War defeated, Singularity complete, Lostbelt denied), get +1 refresh!